kosalanayanajithdeshapriya/terraform_project/README.md

 terraform apply
 ```

+Requires:
-Requires `gcloud auth application-default login` (or equivalent credentials) with access to the `devops-501908` project, plus a local Docker daemon for the image build.
+- `gcloud auth application-default login` (or equivalent credentials) with access to the `devops-501908` project
+- A local Docker daemon for the image build
+- On Windows: Git Bash installed (used explicitly by the build's `local-exec` step to avoid the WSL-launcher-stub conflict)